AleksandarDzudzevic/Project_unit_4/README.md

         background-color: #6ca2d8;
         color: #fff;
     }

-    .image {
-        border-radius: 30px 0 0 30px;
-        overflow: hidden;
-        width: 600px;
-        height: 400px;
-    }

-    .image img {
-        width: 100%;
-        height: 100%;
-        object-fit: cover;
-    }
 </style>
 ```
-Fig.11 Shows the style features used in the bas template design of social network.
+Fig.11 Shows the style features for the naigation bar used in the base template design of social network.
 The idea for a base template came from the patern recognition of the similar goals for final designs of differnet features throughout the social network.
 Instead of rewriting the template every time, I create a base template used for colors of all pages in social network website.
 In terms of web design, using a light blue color scheme can help create a sense of tranquility and trustworthiness, making it a good choice for websites related to health, finance, or technology. [^10]